 WordPress is one of the most customizable blogging platforms out there.
-With thousands of themes and functions available, you can turn just about any vision you have for your blog into reality.
-So do you know how to add Read More to blog posts?
+With thousands of themes and functions available, you can turn any vision you have for your blog into reality.
+For this reason it’s important to turn your website’s blogroll into one that is easy to navigate.

-If you’ve been following the Build Your Site Right category here at WorkFromYourLaptop.com, then you’ve learned, among other things, how to create a better user experience by embedding YouTube video, how to optimize your images, how to turn your images into links, and master internal, external and back linking.
+If you’ve been following the Build Your Site Right category here at WorkFromYourLaptop.com, then you’ve learned how to create a better user experience by embedding YouTube video, how to optimize your images, how to turn your images into links, and how to balance your internal links, external links, and create backlinks.

-In this article (with video), I’m going to show you how to add Read More to blog posts and how to use it in the right way to engage your readers quickly.
+In this article (with video), I’m going to show you how to add Read More to blog posts to engage your readers quickly.
 Don’t worry, there’s no coding needed.
 It’s as easy as the press of one button!
-This will improve your bounce rate and keep eyes on your site longer which ultimately leads to more conversions!

 How to Add Read More to Blog Posts